GabrieleGhisleni/EnergyProject/README.md

 We built a service allowing users to start their own DBs effectively.
 This service will create the tables automatically as they need to be, transferring there a small amount of the data we collected.

-- Create_tables and Partially_populate belong to the service that is used to transfer the data into your database.
+- Create_tables and Partially_populate populate belong to the service that is used to transfer the data into your database.

 We also allow passing new files that can be downloaded from [Terna Download Center].

-- External_load_path and External_generation_path are paths pointing to additional files.
+- External_load_path and External_generation_path are path that points to additional files.

-If you want to add files, make sure to follow the procedure indicated below.
-If there are more than one, just pass a string and use comma to separate the files as:
+Make sure to follow the procedure indicate below if you want to add files. if there are more than one just pass a string and use comma to separate files as:

 `
  --external_generation_path github/../biomass.csv,drive/mydrive/load.xlsx
 `

 There are two files that can be updated:
-1. to get load data go to `Load -> Total Load`, downloadable as an Excel or a csv.
+1. `Load -> Total Load`, it can be downloaded as an Excel or a csv.
-2. to get generation data, you'll need to collect two different files:
+2. Here you have to collect two different files:
-   1.  `Generation -> Energy Balance`, selecting all the possible energies in the field "type" *except for Net Foreign Exchange, Pumping Consumption, Self Consumption*.
+   1.  `Generation -> Energy Balance`, select all the possible energies in the field "type" *except for Net Foreign Exchange, Pumping Consumption, Self Consumption*.
-   2.  `Generation -> Renewable Generation`, selecting only *Biomass*.
+   2.  `Generation -> Renewable Generation`, then select only *Biomass*.

 - Rate argument refers to the rate at which we collect the "meteo data" that will be uploaded on the DBs (the history).
 The default is "hourly", but it can be set differently.
 Be aware of the fact that the minimum rate is "hourly", so setting it lower would not give particular benefits.

-- Storico is the argument that indicates the procedure for starting the data collection.
+- Storico is the the arguments that indicate the procedure of starting collecting data.

 4. Services based on __*meteo_collector.py*__
 ```